Skip to Main Content Skip to Main Site Navigation Skip To Section Navigation Skip to Footer

 In the Teaching & Learning Center, we partner regularly with campus committees, departments, individual instructors, and third-party vendors to learn more about educational technologies and how to apply them to instruction to improve outcomes.
 A few examples of this include:

-Canvas – A TLC learning designer meets monthly with our Canvas Customer Support Manager and representatives from all Idaho higher education institutions using Canvas.
+Canvas – A TLC learning designer meets monthly with our Canvas Customer Support Manager and representatives from all higher education institutions using Canvas across the western United States.
 This is a rich opportunity to learn about what is new and what is under development in Canvas while also connecting with other teams supporting faculty and student use of Canvas.
-This means the updates we share with you monthly in Teaching & Learning Takeout are immediately relevant and directly informed by Canvas, and that we have a direct route to take your suggestions and questions back to our Canvas support team!
+This means the updates we share with you monthly in Teaching & Learning Takeout are immediately relevant and directly informed by Canvas, and that we have a clear route to take your suggestions and questions back to our Canvas support team!

 Packback – as a relatively new tool integrated into CSI’s Canvas environment, Packback shows exciting promise to improve student engagement and participation in online discussion environments.
 We in the TLC have been early adopters of Packback in our own courses, organized webinars to bring Packback introductions and Q&A sessions to instructors, and actively developed documentation when needed to illustrate Packback best-practices for course integration.